 By David J. Willis, J.D., LL.M.

-This article discusses structural and operational details of a Series LLC as they relate to an asset management and protection program.
-Note that it is not necessary to implement the series aspect of a series company unless and until you are ready to do so; until then the company operates exactly the same as a traditional LLC.
-Therefore there is no downside to electing to form a Series LLC rather than a traditional LLC – even if there is no immediate intention to create series – since useful options and flexibility are preserved for future operations.
+This chapter discusses structural and operational details of a series LLC as they relate to an asset management and protection program.
+Note that it is not necessary to implement the series aspect of a series company unless and until one is ready to do so; until then the company operates exactly the same as a traditional LLC.
+Accordingly, there is no downside to electing to form a series LLC rather than a traditional LLC, even if there is no immediate intention to implement the series feature of the company.

 What is a series company?

-A Series LLC allows an investor to hold assets and liabilities within separate cells or "series" which effectively operate as sub-companies.
-The series are not stand-alone legal entities in their own right – at least not technically – but in many respects they act as if they were, since they can enter into contracts and buy and sell property in the series name.
-That fact notwithstanding, the Texas Comptroller on its website states that a "Series LLC is treated as a single legal entity.
+Note that the Texas Comptroller, for its purposes, states that a "series LLC is treated as a single legal entity.
 It pays one filing fee and registers as one entity with the Texas Secretary of State.
 It files one franchise tax report as a single entity, not as a combined group, under its Texas taxpayer identification number."

-The Texas Series LLC shares characteristics with the traditional Texas LLC, including the benefit of informal management, an effective liability shield, and pass-through taxation; but a Series LLC also has the ability to segregate and compartmentalize assets and liabilities within individual series.
+The series LLC shares characteristics with the traditional LLC, including the benefit of informal management, an effective liability shield, and pass-through taxation; but a series LLC also has the ability to segregate and compartmentalize assets and liabilities within individual series.
 This offers significant protection and operational flexibility.

-How does this differ from a traditional LLC?
+How does a series LLC differ from a traditional LLC?
 The answer is found in one word: exposure.
-In the case of a judgment against a traditional LLC, all assets of the LLC are available for purposes of satisfying that judgment.
-Not so with a series company.
-If a series is sued, liability is contained within that series and does not spill over to other series or to the company at large.
+In the case of a judgment against a traditional company, all assets of the LLC are available for purposes of satisfying that judgment.
+Not so with a series LLC.
+If a series is sued, liability is contained within that series and does not spill over to other series or the company at large.

 (a) A company agreement may establish or provide for the establishment of one or more designated series of members, managers, membership interests, or assets that: